Hafslund (company)

 Hafslund AS is a group with ownership within the power industry.
 The group is fully owned by Oslo municipality.
-Hafslund's core business streams are hydropower, with 56 percent ownership in Norway's second largest hydropower company Hafslund Eco AS, and district heating, as majority shareholder (60 percent) in Norway's largest district heating company Hafslund Oslo Celsio AS.
+Hafslund's core business streams are hydropower, with 56 percent ownership in Norway's second largest hydropower company Hafslund E-CO Energi, and district heating, as majority shareholder (60 percent) in Norway's largest district heating company Hafslund Oslo Celsio AS.
 The group also owns 50 percent of Eidsiva Energi and thereby 50 percent of Norway's grid company Elvia, as well as broadband and bio heat.
 Hafslund AS also owns 49 percent of Fredrikstad Energi AS.
 The group has also ownership in Hafslund New Energy with operations within electrification and Hafslund is one of three partners in the offshore wind partnership Blåvinge together with Fred.
 Olsen Renewables and Ørsted.

 Hafslund headquarter is located at Skøyen in Oslo and the group has 655 employees as per June 2022.

 Business areas

 Hydropower

 Hafslund's hydropower company, Hafslund Eco, owns, operates and maintains hydro power plants, delivers system services to the power system and sells power in the wholesale market.
 Hafslund Eco owns, fully or partly, 81 hydro power plants in Inlandet, Viken and Vestland with power production equal to 18 TWh.
 The company operated in total 21 TWh.
 Since 2017, Hafslund Eco has built four new large power plants in Eastern Norway with power plants in Rosten, Vamma, Nedre Otta and Tolga.